ibm-cloud-docs/assistant/feedback.md

 ## Share your ideas
 {: #feedback-ideas-portal}

 Many of the pages where you configure or use beta and newly avaialable features contain a **Send us feedback** link.
 Click the link to open a simple feedback form that is hosted by Asana.
 You can share your opinion and submit it to the product team for consideration.
-We learn so much from your insights and suggestions.
+We appreciate your insights and suggestions.

 To share ideas or suggest new features for the {{site.data.keyword.conversationfull}} service, go to the [IBM Data and AI Ideas Portal](https://ibm-data-and-ai.ideas.aha.io/?project=ASSISTANT){: external}.